 - (a) As indicated in the National Defense Strategy, China is leveraging military modernization and predatory economics to coerce neighboring countries to reorder the Indo-Pacific region to their advantage.
-As China continues to seek economic and military ascendance, it will continue to pursue a military modernization program that tries to displace the United States to achieve global preeminence in the future. - (b) Recognizing this challenge to U.S. national security interests, special consideration shall be given to officers who have excelled in their knowledge of the political-military affairs and U.S. strategic interests in the Indo-Pacific region. - e.
+As the PRC continues to seek economic and military dominance, it will continue to pursue a military modernization program that tries to displace the United States to achieve global preeminence in the future. - (b) Recognizing this challenge to U.S. national security interests, special consideration shall be given to officers who have excelled in their knowledge of the political-military affairs and U.S. strategic interests in the Indo-Pacific region, and operational contingency planning for Indo-Pacific war plans. - e.
 Consideration of Reserve Officers.
-Within the Reserve Component (RC), a variety of mission integration options are available to support the Navy with flexibility, speed and agility.
-In addition to drill periods, operational requirements are met by periods of active-duty including mobilization, active duty for operational support, and active duty for training.
-Selected Reserve (SELRES) records may reflect a variation in duration of reporting periods as members execute a variety of orders this should not be viewed negatively.
+Within the Reserve Component (RC), a variety of mission integration options are available to support the Navy with flexibility, speed, and agility.
+In addition to drill periods, operational requirements are met by periods of active duty including mobilization, active-duty for operational support, and active-duty for training.
+Selected Reserve records may reflect a variation in duration of reporting periods as members execute a variety of orders this should not be viewed negatively.
 In determining best and fully qualified, these time periods should be viewed in the context of a continuum of service, integral to delivering strategic depth.